Healthy Baked Whole Wheat Donuts: A Guilt-Free, Delicious Treat!

 Instructions

-• Whisk 1 cup (120 g) white whole wheat flour, ⅓ cup (66 g) granulated sugar, 1 teaspoon baking powder, ¼ teaspoon baking soda,½ teaspoon table or sea salt, ⅛ teaspoon nutmeg-freshly grated is nice, and ¼ teaspoon very finely chopped pecans (if using) together in a medium mixing bowl.
+• Mix Dry Ingredients: In a large bowl, combine 1 cup (120 g) white whole wheat flour, ⅓ cup (66 g) granulated sugar, 1 teaspoon baking powder, ¼ teaspoon baking soda, ½ teaspoon table or sea salt, and ⅛ teaspoon nutmeg-freshly grated is nice.
+Stir in ¼ teaspoon very finely chopped pecans if you’re using them.

-• Whisk ⅓ cup (76 g) fat-free milk,¼ cup (70 g) plain fat-free Greek yogurt, 1 (50 g) egg, 2 tablespoons (24 g) canola or vegetable oil, 1 teaspoon vanilla extract and a few drops of almond flavoring together in a separate small bowl.
-Combine all at once with dry ingredients and stir only until everything is moistened.
+• Whisk Wet Ingredients: Mix ⅓ cup (76 g) fat-free milk,¼ cup (70 g) plain fat-free Greek yogurt, 1 (50 g) egg, 2 tablespoons (24 g) canola or vegetable oil, 1 teaspoon vanilla extract, and a few drops of almond flavoring together in a separate small bowl.

-• Place the confectioner’s sugar (or cinnamon-sugar mixture if you prefer) into a gallon-size plastic bag or a large bowl.
+• Kitchen Tip: Place the confectioner’s sugar (or cinnamon-sugar mixture if you prefer) into a gallon-size plastic bag or a large bowl.
 Coat the donuts before they are completely cooled.

 Nutrition